jgerchen/polyploid_variant_calling/README.md

 * **sample_ploidies** tab-separated file containing sample name and ploidy of individual
 * **sub_intervals** defining genomic intervals over which GATK haplotypecaller and population level genotyping will be parallelized in a [scatter-gather](https://gatk.broadinstitute.org/hc/en-us/articles/360035532012-Parallelism-Multithreading-Scatter-Gather) fashion.
 Each line defines an interval, over which variant calling will run as a single job.
 The file is tab-seperated in two columns, the first line defines the name for output file for each interval, the second line is either the name of the contig in the fasta file or, if multiple contigs should be run in a single job, the location of a second file that contains a list of all the contigs, that should be run in a single job.
 * **fourfold** BED file containing the location of fourfold-degenerate sites.
-* **depthmask** BED file containing the location of sites that should be filtered out due to excessive depth.
-If this file doesn't exist it will be generated using the make_depth_mask rule using a [custom python script](https://github.com/jgerchen/polyploid_popgen/tree/main/depth_mask)

 ##### Pre-existing directories